 Selecting the Type of Adoption

-One of the first conversations you’ll have with your adoption caseworker surrounds the level of openness you want to have with your child and their adoptive parents.
+One of the first conversations you’ll have with your Adoption Choices of Nevada adoption caseworker surrounds the level of openness you want to have with your child and their adoptive parents.
 There are three different levels to choose from: open, semi-open and closed adoption.
 Each type of adoption comes with a different set of pros and cons that only you can decide are right or wrong for you and the future of your relationship with the adoptive family and your child.
 While modern adoptions are more open, closed adoptions were more popular in the past.

 - Open adoptions are more and more popular and becoming the norm as the stigma around birth mothers and adoption continues to fade.
 There is open, regular contact between the birth mothers, adoptive parents, and a child that was placed for adoption.
 Before finalizing the adoption, birth mothers and adoptive parents will be able to decide what level of regular contact is best for each party.
 Names, addresses, emails, phone numbers, and social media accounts can be shared.
 And planned in-person or virtual meetings can take place.